 This, in turn, will open up the possibility to further extend the 5S model.
-Indeed, according to this model, a minimal digital library has to offer indexing, searching and browsing services (Gonçalves, Fox, et al., 2004, p.
-299).
+Indeed, according to this model, a minimal digital library has to offer, at least, indexing, searching and browsing services [49, p.
+299].
 The formal definition of the query and update operations in NESTOR will thus allow us to precisely describe what these services are in the case of digital archives.